hphelion/documentation/v13/bindings.fog.compute.md

         sgroup = conn.security_groups.create(:name => "mysgroup", :description => "my new sec group")
         sgroup.name           # returns name of the security group

+4. Add a security group to a server:

+        s.add_security_group('SecGroup')

+5. Remove a security group from a server:

+        s.remove_security_group('SecGroup')

-4. Create a rule for an existing security group:
+6. Create a rule for an existing security group:

         sgroup = conn.security_groups.get(sgroup_id)    # get the security group
         sgroup.create_rule(80..80)                      # allow port 80. defaults to protocol tcp at 0.0.0.0/0